-Section 25 of the CAISO tariff describes the processes applicable to all types of generators interconnecting to the CAISO grid, including those generating units whose total generation was previously sold to a Participating Transmission Owner ("Participating TO") and now will be sold in the wholesale market, i.e. two- to three-party GIA conversions (Section 25.1(d)).
+Section 25 of the CAISO tariff describes the processes applicable to all types of generators interconnecting to the CAISO grid, including those generating units whose total generation was previously sold to a transmission owner like PG&E and now will be sold in the wholesale market, i.e. two- to three-party GIA conversions (Section 25.1(d)).

-5 Section 25.1.2 of the CAISO tariff.
+Section 25.1.2 of the CAISO tariff.